busesimsek/SQL-Exploratory-Data-Analysis-Project/README.md

 - Number of employees laid off (`total_laid_off`)
 - Percentage of employees laid off (`percentage_laid_off`)
 - Company stage (e.g., startup, post-IPO, etc.)

 ---

+## SQL Queries

+The SQL queries used for this analysis are provided in the **`Exploratory Data Analysis for 2022 Layoffs.sql`** file within this repository.
+This file contains all the queries used to extract insights from the dataset, covering:

+- **Aggregations**: `SUM`, `MAX`, `MIN`
+- **Grouping & Ordering**: `GROUP BY`, `ORDER BY`
+- **Ranking Functions**: `DENSE_RANK`, `RANK`
+- **Rolling Totals & Cumulative Sums**
+- **Common Table Expressions (CTEs)**

+### How to Use
+1. Load the dataset into **MySQL**.
+2. Open the `Exploratory Data Analysis for 2022 Layoffs.sql` file.
+3. Execute the queries to analyze the dataset.

+---

+## Outputs

+The results of the SQL queries have been saved in the `outputs` folder of this repository.
+These files contain key insights derived from the analysis, including:

+1. **Total Layoffs by Year** – Breakdown of layoffs per year.
+2. **Total Layoffs by Industry** – Summarized layoffs across different industries.
+3. **Total Layoffs by Country** – Layoffs categorized by country.
+4. **Total Layoffs by Date** – Layoffs recorded on specific dates.
+5. **Total Layoffs by Month Each Year** – Layoffs aggregated by month within each year.
+6. **Rolling Total by Each Month** – Cumulative layoffs calculated per month.
+7. **Total Layoffs by Stage** – Analysis of layoffs based on company growth stage.
+8. **Layoffs by Companies per Year** – Company-wise layoffs reported each year.
+9. **Ranking of Total Layoffs by Companies per Year** – Companies ordered by total layoffs per year.
+10. **Dense Rank of Layoffs by Companies per Year** – Layoff rankings using a dense ranking method.
+11. **Top 5 Companies per Year** – The five companies with the highest layoffs each year.
+12. **Largest Layoffs** – Companies with the highest number of layoffs in a single event.
+13. **Companies with Entire Workforce Laid Off** – List of companies that laid off 100% of their employees.

+These outputs provide a structured way to review key trends and insights found in the dataset.

+---